eriksquires/DuckDB-With-R/README.md

 ## DB Setup

-I found myself using my personal DB in a variety of different projects.
-Also, I wrote ETL scripts that would incrementally update a number of tables in them.
-For this I found it easier to keep the database itself in ~/db/ but use a soft link in each R project.
-Make sure to add
+I found myself using my personal DuckDB instance in a variety of different projects.
+I wrote ETL scripts that would incrementally update a number of tables in the db but whose results were used in many separate forecasting projects.
+It was easier to keep the database itself in ~/db/ but use a soft link in each R project.

-\*\*/db/ to .gitignore.
+Make sure to add **\*\*/db/** to .gitignore.

 ``` bash
 $ cd /dev/my_r_project